-If you have limited time to visit the Somme Battlefields, maybe just a single day, then this page lists the five must see sites that we reccomend you visit.
+If you have limited time to visit the Somme Battlefields, perhaps just a single day, then this page lists the five must see sites that we reccomend you visit.
 These five represent some of the most visited sites on the Somme Battlefields, and will give a good overview for the battlefield visitor.

 Thiepval is the location to the Memorial to the Missing of the Somme.
 This massive memorial was unveiled in 1932 as a focal point for those who died on the battlefields of the Somme, but who have no known grave.
 There are 72,338 names inscribed on the panels around the memorial, and behind the memorial is a twin AnglovFrench cemetery, to symbolise that the 1916 Somme offensive was a joint attack with the French.
 This is the largest of all the Memroials to the Missing, and includes the names of seven Vicotira Cross holders.